vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

 {/tabs}

-## 3. Check the functionality of demo applications and persistent volumes
+## 3. Check the functionality of demo applications and PVs

 1. Create a manifest for the Ingress resource through which application requests will go.